MarkBaggett/sec573_book_indexer/README.md

 # sec573_book_indexer
-This python scripts builds indexes for SEC573 course material in preperation for a GIAC exam.
+This python scripts builds indexes for SEC573 course material in preparation for a GIAC exam.
 This is a project maintained by all SEC573 alumni.
 Contribute and make it better!

 ## WARNING: You are better off building your index manually.
 Doing so forces you to read the books which is MORE important than having an index.
-This should only supliment your manually built index, not replace it.
+This should only supplement your manually built index, not replace it.

 ## WARNING: Do no share Intellectual property such as PDFs and other copyright protected material.